automl/SMAC3/development/_sources/advanced_usage/12_optimizations.rst.txt

 Optimizations
 =============

-Depending on the user settings, SMAC might run faster or slower depending on the user specifications.
+SMAC might run faster or slower depending on the user specifications.
 In general it applies that the more you know about the underlying target function, the better you can optimize the optimization process.